Eknath Ranade: Role in Rashtriya Swayamsevak Sangh

 Ranade held key roles within the Rashtriya Swayamsevak Sangh (RSS), a Hindu nationalist volunteer organization, where he served as an activist, ideologue, and leader.

-During his school years, Ranade was deeply influenced by K. B. Hedgewar, the founding figure of the Rashtriya Swayamsevak Sangh, a right-wing paramilitary organisation established in 1925.
+During his school years, Ranade was deeply influenced by K. B. Hedgewar, the founding figure of the Rashtriya Swayamsevak Sangh.
 Ranade joined the organization as a Swayamsevak (volunteer) in 1926.
 After working for the RSS in Nagpur, Ranade was appointed as a Pranth Pracharak (provincial organizer) in Mahakoshal, Madhya Pradesh in 1938.

 Following the assassination of Mahatma Gandhi and the subsequent ban of the RSS, Ranade went underground to lead organizational efforts, earning the moniker of the Underground Sarsanghchalak.
 At the same time, the RSS launched a satyagraha under the leadership of M. S. Golwalkar to lift the ban.
 After Golwalkar's arrest, Ranade led the satyagraha and participated in secret negotiations with Sardar Patel, the nation's Home Minister.

 As a condition for rescinding the RSS ban, Patel insisted that the RSS should be organized with a written constitution.

 Ranade formed a constitution in association with fellow RSS members Prabhakar Balwant Dani and Madhukar Dattatraya Deoras, but it did not meet government expectations.
 As a result, it was redrafted to include clauses such as allegiance to the Indian Constitution and Flag, shunning violence, only enrolling minors in the movement with the permission of their parents, and setting procedures for the election of Sarsanghchalak, among other things.
 The government accepted the re-drafted constitution in June 1949.
 The ban imposed on the RSS was revoked on 11 July 1949.